Your mind acts like a game of Jenga.

 Look in your dream journal.
 You know how bizarre, fun, and illogical dreams are.
 Maybe this self-soothing mechanism is missing from yours?
 Maybe you can do something to get the process started.

 Studies, where people were interrupted every time they were getting into the deeper stages of REM, show the process is essential to mental health.
 We know dreaming is a necessary, but we don’t fully know why we have to dream.
 This tendency of dream groupings where we soothe anxieties in different ways could be a vital part of maintaining our mental health when it comes to anxiety.

 Other self-help actions for anxiety reduction

 Lord, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

 It’s a good group of thoughts to hold in mind when putting anxiety and worry in its place.

 It’s also worth offering the things you feel powerless about up to God.

 Don’t be a hostage to anxiety.
 You can feel more in control.
 The key to doing that is to get your emotions under control.
 Try meeting your out-of-control feelings with dream logic.
-Imagine an unrealistic outcome, and a good, positive, realistic outcome will materialize.
+Imagine an unrealistic outcome, and a good, positive, realistic outcome can materialize.